 Welcome to our essential guide to growing and caring for Garden Candytuft.
 In the language of flowers, garden candytuft symbolizes indifference.
 However, it’s impossible to feel indifference toward this plant and its beautifully clustered flower blossoms that bloom in candy-like shades of pink, red, white, and more!
-Here we’ll take you through everything you need to know to grow Garden Candytuft at home, including planting, soil considerations, light preferences, feeding, pruning, and over-winter care.
+Here, I’ll take you through everything you need to know to grow Garden Candytuft at home, including planting, soil considerations, light preferences, feeding, pruning, and over-winter care.

 How to Grow & Care for Garden Candytuft (Iberis umbellata)